X-Men Origins: Wolverine: Theatrical run

 X-Men Origins: Wolverine was released on April 29, 2009, in the UK, Denmark, South Africa, and Australia; April 30, 2009 in the Philippines and in the Dominican Republic; and May 1, 2009, in the United States and Canada.
 A contest was held on the official website to determine the location of the world premiere on April 27.
 In the end, the Harkins at the Tempe Marketplace in Tempe, Arizona won the premiere.
 The release in Mexico was delayed until the end of May due to an outbreak of H1N1 flu in the country.
 On April 22, nine days before the release of the film, it was reported that X-Men Origins: Wolverine was outselling Iron Man "3-to-1 at the same point in the sales cycle (nine days prior to the film's release)."

 During its first day of wide release, Wolverine took in an estimated $35 million, with almost $5 million of that from midnight showings.
 The earnings placed the film as the 16th highest-grossing opening day ever (22nd with ticket-price inflation).
 It went on to be number one film at the box office with a total of $85 million.
 Among summer kick-offs, it ranked fifth behind Spider-Man, X2, Spider-Man 3, and Iron Man and it was in the top ten of comic book adaptations.
 The opening was lower than the last film in the franchise, X-Men: The Last Stand, as well as X2, but higher than X-Men, the first film in the series.

 The worldwide opening was over $158.1 million, but Fox stated that some markets underperformed, mostly due to the leaked workprint in countries with illegal downloading problems.
 However, in an article for the "piracy issue" of Screen International magazine, film critic John Hazelton was doubtful of this explanation, writing that the film's initial performance was "uncertain" as the outbreak of swine flu in territories with the worst copyright infringement problems means that other territories did not compare at all.

-While it has received mixed reviews from critics, the film has been a financial success at the box office.
+While it received largely unfavorable reviews from critics, the film has been a financial success at the box office.
 According to Box Office Mojo Wolverine has grossed approximately $179,883,157 in the United States and Canada.
 It took in another $193,179,707 in other territories, giving it a worldwide total of $373,062,864.